-Measure Performance Trend Insight T3B.1 Integrated Offender Management (IOM) average reduction in reoffending risk score -55.0% Offenders are selected using an IOM matrix, this assigns scores to various offences based on sentencing; (Robbery scores 7, Dwelling Burglary 5 etc) and then measures those scores along two indices: 1.
+Measure Performance Trend Insight T3B.1 Integrated Offender Management (IOM) average reduction in reoffending risk sco n -55.0% Offenders are selected using an IOM matrix, this assigns scores various offences based on sentencing; (Robbery scores 7, Dwelli Burglary 5 etc) and then measures those scores along two indice 1.
 Convictions for the past 5 years whilst at liberty.
-(DH Score) 2.
+(I Score) 2.
 Arrests over the previous 12 months.
-(AS Score) Those scores are then multiplied together to produce a Reoffending Risk Score.
-(RRS) There are 484 nominals recorded on the tool which tracks IOM offenders accepted onto the scheme since January 2016.
-We are currently actively managing 265 offenders, either in the community or on short-term prison sentences and a further 191 on a 4 years or more sentence watch list.
-As an indicator of demand, we are expecting 56 IOM prison releases in the next 90 days for which we have thoroughly planned both licence conditions and releases.
-44.8% of that cohort have been successfully removed from the programme since January 2016 with an average reduction in reoffending risk score of 74.8%.
-The average RRS score onto the scheme is currently 345.6 with the average score at removal from the scheme being 80.3 illustrating the scheme's effective impact at completion as what that demonstrates is that these highly risky offenders are: (i) Being arrested less often (ii) Being convicted less often (iii) For less serious offences.
+(AS Score) Those scores are then multiplied together to produce Reoffending Risk Score.
+(RRS) There are 484 nominals recorded on the tool which tracks IC offenders accepted onto the scheme since January 2016.
+We a currently actively managing 265 offenders, either in t community or on short-term prison sentences and a further 1 on a 4 years or more sentence watch list.
+As an indicator of demand, we are expecting 56 IOM priss releases in the next 90 days for which we have thoroughly plann both licence conditions and releases.
+44.8% of that cohort have been successfully removed from t programme since January 2016 with an average reduction reoffending risk score of 74.8%.
+The average RRS score onto the scheme is currently 345.6 with t average score at removal from the scheme being 80.3 illustrati the scheme's effective impact at completion as what th demonstrates is that these highly risky offenders are: (i) Being arrested less often (ii) Being convicted less often (iii) For less serious offences.